-Any person undertaking works on the verge or works that are likely to impact the verge shall take all necessary precautions to ensure a street tree is not damaged during the course of the works.
+(i) Any person undertaking works on the verge or works that are likely to impact the verge shall take all necessary precautions to ensure a street tree is not damaged during the course of the works.

-- (ii) The following measures are to be carried out to provide protection to any affected street tree for the duration of the works - - · A street tree is not to be pruned, or damaged as a result of the works. - Provision of free standing mesh fencing to provide protection to the street tree, being a minimum two metres from the base of the street tree unless otherwise approved by the City.
-The structure must be appropriately braced and regularly checked to ensure it is not creating any hazards and no building materials are to be placed or stored within this area. - No excavation works are to be carried out underneath the drip line canopy of a street tree unless approved by the City; - The use of appropriately sized machinery to ensure that contact with the canopy of the street tree does not occur. - (iii) If the protection detailed in clause 5(ii) is unfeasible, the City may request, at the applicants full expense, a report from a suitably qualified Arborist approved by the City to guide management of the tree during the development.
+- (ii) The following measures are to be carried out to provide protection to any affected street tree for the duration of the works - - A street tree is not to be pruned, or damaged as a result of the works. - Provision of free standing mesh fencing to form the street tree protection zone, being a minimum two metres from the base of the street tree unless otherwise approved by the City.
+The structure must be appropriately braced and regularly checked to ensure it is not creating any hazards; - No excavation works are to be carried out underneath the drip line canopy of a street tree unless approved by the City; - Building materials and debris shall not be placed or stored under the street tree canopy; and - The use of appropriately sized machinery to ensure that contact with the canopy of the street tree does not occur. - (iii) If the protection detailed in clause 5(ii) is unfeasible, the City may request, at the applicants full expense, a report from a suitably qualified Arborist approved by the City to guide management of the tree during the development.